paridhimaheshwari/todo/README.md

 ## Essentially has the following features:

 **1. Adding a Task:**
--> User can add a task to his list
+* User can add a task to his list

 **2. Editing a Task:**
--> User can update the name of the task
+* User can update the name of the task

 **3. Deleting a Task:**
--> User can delete a task
+* User can delete a task

 **4. List of Tasks(Completed/ Uncompleted):**
--> Presents a list of completed and uncompleted tasks respectively
+* Presents a list of completed and uncompleted tasks respectively

 **5. Marking a task Done/Undone:**
--> User can mark the task as finished or yet to complete
+* User can mark the task as finished or yet to complete

-##Tools and technology used:
+## Tools and technology used:

 * Used *HTML* to build the face of the app
 * Used *Bootstrap* to download icons, resembling each functionality to provide a better user experience.